Trustworthy AI Inference Systems: An Industry Research View: Introduction

 \section{Introduction}

 At a macroscopic level, the players in the current AI and privacy landscape are customers (including end-users), institutions, and regulators.
 Customers of digital systems continue maturing awareness of the risks associated with the mishandling of and the malicious access to their private information.
 Such risks include loss of competitiveness, financial loss, brand erosion, identity theft, and more profoundly human rights violations.
-Moreover, the expectation for AI inference systems to become integral parts of modern digital systems and the lack of understanding of how some AI models operate further exacerbate customers' concerns.
-Institutions aim to capitalize on building more accurate AI inference systems from shared data belonging to multiple stakeholders, to provide better services to their customers, including end users~\cite{nextgen}.
-The leading technology companies improve the effectiveness of their platform recommendation systems by embedding their customers' preference patterns in sophisticated AI models~\cite{netflix}.
+Moreover, the expectation for AI inference systems to become integral parts of modern digital systems and the lack of understanding of how some AI models operate further exacerbate customers’ concerns.
+Institutions aim to capitalize on building more accurate AI inference systems from shared data belonging to multiple stakeholders for providing better services to their customers, including end users~\cite{nextgen}.
+The leading technology companies improve the effectiveness of their platform recommendation systems by embedding their customers’ preference patterns in sophisticated AI models~\cite{netflix}.
 Such models are part of inference systems to deploy and operate in the cloud, in the core network, on devices, or a mixture thereof.
-Often, the raw data processed by such systems can carry private information, such as gender, location, political views, to name a few, and requires privacy protection at any time~\cite{gdpr}.
+Often, the raw data processed by such systems can carry private information, such as gender, location or political views, and hence \emph{requires privacy protection at any time}~\cite{gdpr}.
 Simultaneously, the AI model and its coefficients (e.g., weights and biases) often require IP protection.
-Institutions are also aware of the regulatory and legal risks associated with mishandling private data and data breaches~\cite{bafine,fbfine}.
+Institutions are also aware of the regulatory and legal risks associated with mishandling private data and data breaches~\cite{bafine,fbfine}, rendering cyber insurance policies indispensable for more and more companies~\cite{cyberins}.
 Regulators create and enact regulations to protect the rights of customers and customers of customers.
-The enforcement of such privacy-related regulations (e.g., the~European~GDPR in the EU, CCPA~\cite{ccpa}, and the~HIPAA~\cite{hipaa} in the US) have already resulted in substantial fines to institutions starting in~2019~\footnote{As a consequence of data breaches, British Airways PLC received a fine of~GBP~183M~\cite{bafine}, Facebook received a fine of USD 5B~\cite{fbfine}, to name a few.}.
+The enforcement of such privacy-related regulations (e.g., the~European~GDPR~\cite{gdpr} in the EU, CCPA~\cite{ccpa}, and the~HIPAA~\cite{hipaa} in the US) have already resulted in substantial fines to institutions starting in~2019\footnote{As a consequence of data breaches, British Airways PLC received a fine of~GBP~183M~\cite{bafine}, Facebook received a fine of USD 5B~\cite{fbfine}, to name a few.}.
+In addition, the European Commission has proposed a regulatory framework~\cite{euprop} which explicitly mentions trustworthiness as one of the criteria AI systems should fulfill.